byuflowlab/CCBlade.jl/README.md

 - Allows for flow reversals (negative inflow/rotation velocities)
 - Allows for a hover condition (only rotation, no inflow) and rotor locked (no rotation, only inflow)
 - Compatible with AD tools like ForwardDiff
+- Callable from Python, with derivatives included (optionally)

 **Installation**: